Azure/azure-functions-rabbitmq-extension/README.md

 # RabbitMQ Binding Support for Azure Functions
 NuGet Package [Microsoft.Azure.WebJobs.Extensions.RabbitMQ](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.RabbitMQ)

-The Azure Functions RabbitMQ Binding extensions allows you to send and receive messages using the RabbitMQ API but by writing Functions code.
+Please note that the RabbitMQ extension is fully supported on Premium and Dedicated plans.
+Consumption is not supported.
+The Azure Functions RabbitMQ Binding extensions allow you to send and receive messages using the RabbitMQ API but by writing Functions code.
 The RabbitMQ output binding sends messages to a specific queue.
 The RabbitMQ trigger fires when it receives a message from a specific queue.

 [RabbitMQ Documentation for the .NET Client](https://www.rabbitmq.com/dotnet-api-guide.html)

 To get started with developing with this extension, make sure you first [set up a RabbitMQ endpoint](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Setting-up-a-RabbitMQ-Endpoint).
-Then you can go ahead and begin developing your functions in [C#](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-C%23), [JavaScript](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-JavaScript), [Python](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-Python) or [Java](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-Java).
-If you would like a way to handle messages that error, check out our [guide to configuring a dead letter exchange](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Configuring-a-Dead-Letter-Exchange-and-Queue).
+Then you can go ahead and begin developing your functions in [C#](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-C%23), [C# Script](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-C#-Script), [JavaScript](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-JavaScript), [Python](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-Python) or [Java](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-Java).

 # Samples